Brief History of Graceland University

 Graceland's nursing program began in 1910 in a cooperative program with the Independence Sanitarium and Hospital, Independence, Missouri.
 The Graceland campus was extended to Independence with the establishment of the college's bachelor's degree program in 1968-69.

-The physical Independence campus was located in three different sites before construction of the present building on W. Truman Road in 1999.
+The physical location of the Independence campus was in three different sites before construction of the present building on W. Truman Road in 1999.